 If built, TMT would cause deleterious and irreversible impacts to the unique and highly threatened socio-ecological alpine landscape within the Mauna Kea Science Reserve (MKSR) - the proposed site for TMT construction.
 The TMT Corporation, as well as the State of Hawai‘i Board of Land and Natural Resources, and Department of Land and Natural Resources, have all concluded in an environmental impact assessment that the TMT would exert “substantial, significant, and adverse” impacts on Mauna Kea’s ecological and cultural resources.
-Indeed, TMT would likely “[displace] existing species and habitat” and would disrupt the site’s geology.
+TMT would likely “[displace] existing species and habitat” and would disrupt the site’s geology2, as seen with past telescope development.

 Mauna Kea is a rare, globally significant, and uniquely threatened habitat.
 At 4,200 m in elevation, Mauna Kea is taller than both Mt.
 Hood (Wy'east to the Multnomah tribe) and Grand Teton (Rock Standing or Elder Brother to the Shoshone).
 Warm, moist air rising from the tropical Pacific Ocean condenses and falls as rain or snow at the summit.
 Mauna Kea can be translated to “white mountain” in reference to this seasonal snow, which is increasingly uncommon due to climate change.
 However, there are many names for the mountain, one of which is Mauna a Wākea, as the mountain is connected to the sky father deity of Hawai‘i, meaning that Mauna Kea is the place that connects Kānaka Maoli (Native Hawaiians) from their lands to their cosmic origins.

-The summit of Mauna Kea (where the MKSR is located) supports a fragile aeolian ecosystem (i.e., shaped by wind patterns), characterized by specialized primary producers (including mosses, algae, and lichens) and an unusual community of arthropod predators and scavengers.
-Resident plant species include the endangered Mauna Kea silversword (Argyroxiphium sandwicense) and Douglas’ bladderfern (Cystopteris douglasii), listed as a species of concern by the U.S. Fish and Wildlife Service.
-There are at least 12 arthropod species endemic to the summit, including omnivorous, day-flying Agrotis moths, Lycosa wolf spiders, a Lithobius centipede, and the unique, flightless wēkiu bug (Nysius wekiuicola).
-The wēkiu bug is a candidate for federal listing as an endangered species.
-Further degradation of summit ecosystems--already impacted by existing development2 and climate change--cannot be mitigated: These endemic species of Mauna Kea have no alternative habitat.
+The summit of Mauna Kea (where the MKSR is located) supports a fragile aeolian ecosystem (i.e., shaped by wind patterns), characterized by specialized primary producers (including mosses, algae, and lichens) and a unique community of arthropod predators and scavengers.
+Resident plant species of Mauna Kea include the endemic and endangered Mauna Kea silversword (Argyroxiphium sandwicense subs. sandwicense) and the native Douglas’ bladderfern (Cystopteris douglasii), listed as a species of concern.
+There are at least 12 arthropod species endemic to the summit, including omnivorous, day-flying Agrotis moths, Lycosa wolf spiders, and the unique, flightless wēkiu bug (Nysius wekiuicola).
+Finally, another arthropod, a Lithobius centipede, is also found on Mauna Kea, however, there is uncertainty as to whether the species is endemic – underscoring a critical need to evaluate the species status and habitat needs.
+Further degradation of summit ecosystems - already impacted by existing development2 and climate change - may be irreversible: The endemic species of Mauna Kea have no alternative habitat.

-The potential construction of TMT on Mauna Kea would follow decades of development that has already caused negative socio-ecological impacts, including 1) significant environmental damage, 2) broken promises to remove decommissioned observatories and carry out remediation of those sites, and 3) exclusion of Kānaka Maoli in the decision making and ongoing management of Mauna Kea.
-These actions have, and will continue to, inhibit the use and continuation of traditional ecological knowledge, including astronomical science practices, and traditional stewardship and conservation of Mauna Kea.
+The potential construction of TMT on Mauna Kea would follow decades of development that has already caused negative socio-environmental impacts, including significant ecological, cultural, and geologic damage and desecration due to past mismanagement.
+We acknowledge important work by the Office of Mauna Kea Management (OMKM), which has engaged the Kahu Ku Mauna, a group of Kānaka Maoli, in management decisions that have mitigated some conservation and cultural impact outcomes of the telescope projects.
+However, many other Native Hawaiian groups have not been formally included in the decision making process.
+Native Hawaiian organizations like the Mauna Kea Anaina Hou, the Royal Order of Kamehameha I, and the KAHEA, a Hawaiian environmental alliance, have openly opposed management decisions regarding their ancestral and sacred Mauna, as demonstrated through written opposition and the ongoing protests and occupation by groups of Kānaka Maoli.
+This lack of fully inclusive decision making for more than 50 years of telescope development threatens sustainable co-management of this incredibly unique ecosystem and marginalizes the intergenerational roles of Native Hawaiians as ecological stewards and caretakers of their traditional practices, burial sites, shrines, and heritage sites.